Climate change and range expansion of invasive plants

 David Moeller, Plant & Microbial Biology

-Computer-generated models make it possible for researchers to predict where invasive species are most likely to spread under future climate conditions.
+Computer-generated models make it possible for researchers to predict where terrestrial invasive species are most likely to spread under future climate conditions.
 Machine learning techniques coupled with field survey data produce reliable maps that managers can use in early detection efforts.
+For this project, data was collected from public records and combined with available environmental data in order to create the SDMs.

 Palmer amaranth: a highly aggressive weed that threatens agricultural production